 You know what’s trickier, for women, than dating multiple men at the same time?…meeting their families.
 Can you imagine the pressure and emotional toll it takes to put on a happy face as you are paraded in front of families, knowing that you will be dumping one of the men in just a few short days?
 But Desiree, chooses to ignore her womanly impulses of emotional attachment and sensitivity and heads off to meet the men on their turf and in their family home.
-Yep, it’s the Hometown Date edition of the Bachelorette Breakdown.This is the week where it gets “real” for the lead and her suitors.
+Yep, it’s the Hometown Date edition of the Bachelorette Breakdown, as this is one of my favorite series to watch on TV, and I even got an outdoor tv mount to watch it in the garden.This is the week where it gets “real” for the lead and her suitors.
 I mean, women aren’t really built for this kind of thing, we are way too emotional and sensitive to be hanging out with multiple families that “love us”, knowing full well that we will be possibly breaking one of these “great guys” heart and subsequently the hearts of his family.

 Before the hometown dates the woman can try and stay detached from those men that she knows will not last, keeping the heartbreak and awkwardness to a minimum.
 But you start to bring in clingy sisters, handsy fathers, and overly emotional mothers and it’s a whole new ballgame.
 Cause lets face it, the leads always know which one of the four is not making it past this round right?…and yet they’re stuck having to be polite, laughing at the families lame jokes, and “crying” at any emotional talks you may have with the family members.
 Thus, leading the suitor and his family into believing that she is with him on this love train.